xpack/xpack-build-box/ubuntu/12-xbb/README.md

 # DEBUG=-x bash /input/build-v3.sh
 ```

-The two builds can be started in parallel and take about 200 minutes.
+The two builds started in parallel take about 200 minutes on an Intel NUC.

 ## Test